Dedicated to Making a Difference

-After acknowledging the need for wider regional assistance, Sir Hugh controversially resigned from the Progressive League and the Barbados Workers’ Union in 1947 and accepted the role of Registrar of the University College of the West Indies at Mona, in Jamaica.
+After acknowledging the need for broader regional assistance, Sir Hugh controversially resigned from the Progressive League and the Barbados Workers’ Union in 1947.
+He accepted the role of Registrar of the University College of the West Indies at Mona, in Jamaica.

-During 1962 to 1963, he became Senior Visiting Fellow at All Souls College, a constituent college of the University of Oxford in England.
+From 1962 to 1963, he became a Senior Visiting Fellow at All Souls College, a constituent college of the University of Oxford in England.
 He was additionally elected as an Honorary Fellow in 1988.

 Upon his return to the University of the West Indies, Springer then took up the post of Director of the Institute of Education.

-From 1966 until 1970, Sir Hugh Worrell Springer served as Assistant Secretary – General (Education) at the Commonwealth Secretariat, allowing him to play a pivotal role in the development of the Commonwealth Scholarship and Fellowship Program.
+From 1966 until 1970, Sir Hugh Worrell Springer served as Assistant Secretary-General (Education) at the Commonwealth Secretariat, allowing him to play a pivotal role in developing the Commonwealth Scholarship and Fellowship Program.

-Continuing his lifelong passion for education, he then served as Secretary General of the Association of Commonwealth Universities from 1970 until 1980, and in 1978 he also served as Director of the United World College.
+Continuing his lifelong passion for education, he served as Secretary General of the Association of Commonwealth Universities from 1970 until 1980.
+In 1978 he also served as Director of the United World College.

-It was when Sir Deighton Ward, the Governor-General of Barbados at the time, died in office in 1984, that Springer was knighted and then appointed as Barbados’ newest Governor General – one of his finest achievements.
+When Sir Deighton Ward, the Governor-General of Barbados at the time, died in office in 1984 that Springer was knighted and then appointed as Barbados’ newest Governor General – one of his finest achievements.